There is no provision regarding group taxation in Madagascar, except for the following:

-Under Malagasy tax law, deductible inter-company financial interest cannot exceed the interest calculated on twice the share capital at the rate of the Central Bank of Madagascar plus two points (the rate of the Central Bank of Madagascar is 9.5%).
+Under Malagasy tax law, deductible inter-company financial interest cannot exceed the interest calculated on twice the net equity at the rate of the Central Bank of Madagascar plus two points (the rate of the Central Bank of Madagascar is 9.5%).

 Inter-company loan agreements must be submitted according to registration formalities within two months from the execution date.
 Failure of submission of an inter-company loan agreement according to registration formalities implies non-deductibility of interest on the inter-company loan.